Juan Matta-Ballesteros: Dismissal of Camarena kidnapping charges

 Matta-Ballesteros was originally charged with participating in the kidnapping, but not the murder, of DEA agent Enrique Camarena.
 The first basis for this charge was testimony from Hector Cervantes Santos, who was in charge of security for a cartel attorney.
 Cervantes testified that Matta was present when the Camarena kidnapping was discussed at the attorney's house.
 The second basis was testimony from FBI forensics specialist Michael Malone that hair and fiber evidence tied Matta to the house where Camarena was held.

 Cervantes Santos later recanted and re-recanted his testimony several times.
 Based on this Matta filed for a new trial, but a hearing in 1998 found that Cervantes' recantations were not reliable.
 In 2014, however, the Department of Justice Inspector General determined that Malone's forensic methods were also not reliable.
 Matta filed for a new trial again, and in 2017 Judge John Kronstadt vacated Matta's convictions on the kidnapping charges, ordering a new trial.
 In December 2018, the prosecution announced that it would drop the kidnapping charges (Matta was already serving a life sentence without parole for drug smuggling).

+Death

+Matta-Ballesteros died on October 30, 2025, at the age of 80.

 In popular culture

-In Narcos: Mexico Season 1, he was played by Vladimir Cruz.
+Vladimir Cruz played Matta-Ballesteros in season one of the American television series Narcos: Mexico.